 If an existing agreement includes an operational term that is amended in accordance with clause 12, the existing agreement is deemed to be amended accordingly with effect from the 15th business day after the date on which the amended default distributor agreement was made available under clause 12.

+Review of default distributor agreements and arrangements

+Periodic review by Authority

+The Authority will review and consult with participants regarding the operation of this Part 12A of the Code, including whether any changes to this Part are necessary or desirable:

+on the first occasion, no later than three years after the commencement of this Part (“First Review”); and

+after the First Review, at intervals of no more than five years.

 Schedule 12A.4, Appendix A Sch 12A.4, cls 3(4)